 Today, I saw that hope as it stood on a stage I knew all too well.
 The woman whose spirit made mine feel real.
 The cherry blossom.
 We were on the bridge.
 I decided to see how steep the fall was.
 And there she was.
 She had managed to climb to the top of one of the suspension cables, a height high enough to smell the clouds.
 I stood below, where the abandoned cars sat parked, staring up as her toes tickled the edge.
 "Wait!"
 I screamed, throwing my words into the air like a bait–less hook.
 "I can fix you!"
 But my words would not reach her.
 They would never reach anyone any longer.
 Once again, I found myself trapped in a perpetual state of non–existence.
 Now it was her turn.

 As she tipped over, I leaped onto the railing, looking out into the vast nothing.
 She started to fall and, seeing her body come into view, I dove out, spread myself out wide, and turned to the sky, waiting for her to come crashing down into my arms.
 I could not watch another one die.
 Not her.

-She soared down, hit my chest, and continued to fall.
+She flew right through me as quickly as she appeared.
 Trying to catch her was like trying to catch the wind with an open net.
 Looking down, I watched as she hit the water and her bones turned to brittle.
-I hit the water shortly after, stopping at the surface as my body floated like a feather.
+I struck the water shortly after, stopping at the surface as my body floated like a feather.
 The only pain I felt was in my soul.